Discordi0/Practice/HBT/Skills Assessment/Windows Attacks & Defense.md

 ![Event 4624: Successful login for user from IP 172.16.18.25.](https://academy.hackthebox.com/storage/modules/176/A14/d3.png)

 ---

-Q1: Replicate the attack described in this section and view the related 4886 and 4887 logs.
+### Q1: Replicate the attack described in this section and view the related 4886 and 4887 logs.
 Enter the name shown in the Requester field as your answer.
 (Format: EAGLE\....)

 A: EAGLE\DC2$

 Since i only have to do the attack until the events 4886 and 4887 are recorded, i do the ntlmrelayx part.
-(Note: the machine is extremely slow, thank god i'm paying for this, that way i can feel ripped off instead of feeling bored bc the big waiting times to exc a command).
+(Note: the machine is extremely slow, thank god i'm paying for this, that way i can feel ripped off instead of just feeling bored bc of the **big** waiting times to execute a command).

 ![](../../Img/Pasted%20image%2020250529180723.png)